codyromano/louisMVC/README.md

 # LouisMVC
 ![](http://www.splitsville.com/wp-content/uploads/2014/06/louis-ck-oh-my-god.jpg)

-LouisMVC is a minimal MVC framework inspired by Backbone, Angular and, of course, Louis C.K.
-The framework has to [go to space](https://www.youtube.com/watch?v=KpUNA2nutbk#t=76).
+LouisMVC is a super-lightweight MVC framework inspired by Backbone, Angular and, of course, Louis C.K.
+It has the one-way data binding of Angular and the events of Backbone, but it checks in at about 180 lines of plain JavaScript...The framework has to [go to space](https://www.youtube.com/watch?v=KpUNA2nutbk#t=76).
 Will you give it a second to get back from space?

 ## Use LouisMVC if...